-The defendant, Thomas Abraham Arana III, also known as "Tone", stands charged by indictment with the offense of capital murder, alleged to have been committed on or about the 30th day of July, 2007, in Harris County, Texas.
+The defendant, Herbert Ray Wilson, stands charged by indictment with the offense of capital murder, alleged to have been committed on or about the 11th day of September, 2007, in Harris County, Texas.
 The defendant has pleaded not guilty.

-A person commits the offense of murder if he:
+A person commits the offense of murder if he intentionally or knowingly causes the death of an individual.